 Making it Official

-In these cases, an understanding must achieved between you and your employer, prior to officially resigning from the job.
-Up until the point you have handed in your official resignation letter, your current job is secure.
+In these cases, an understanding must be achieved between you and your employer, prior to officially resigning from the job.
+And you don't need to worry about your job security in doing this: your current teaching position will be secure up until the point you have handed in your official letter of resignation.

 Regardless of whether or not your employer is actively seeking a replacement, informing them early will not put your job in jeopardy.

-What can you expect to be paid upon leaving your role as a teacher?
-(Photo via Visual Hunt) Severance pay is a statutory requirement, however there are a number of situations that can void the payment of severance, in particular for those teachers employed in an academy.
+Severance pay is a statutory requirement, however, there are a number of situations that can void the payment of severance, in particular for those teachers employed in an academy.

 Severance will be paid out in situations where a teacher does not receive another job offer until their current position has been terminated, the new employment is outside of the terms of continuous service or their new job position starts at least 4 weeks after they left their previous position.